NANOSCIENCE & NANOTECHNOLOGY - 2023/4

 The learning and teaching strategy is designed to achieve the following aims.

-- Through the introduction of the key concepts, representative examples and in-class calculations, the students will be able to relate the properties of materials when quantum effects are considered.
+- Through the introduction of the key concepts, representative examples and selected case studies of nanomaterials, the students will be able to calculate and relate the observed properties of materials when quantum effects are considered

-- Through the introduction, discussion and study of different materials, students will be able to examine and calculate the key properties of new materials.
+- Through the introduction and discussion of different nanomaterials, students will be able to calculate some of the key properties of new materials.

-- Through the use of a revision and study questions with full solutions, student will be able to pace their own learning in parallel with the lecture course.
+- Through the use of revision questions with full solutions, student will be able to pace their own learning in parallel with the lecture course

 Learning and teaching methods include the following.